GitExcited/Brain-to-Text-Neural-Speech-Decoding/proposal.md

 chart of the project development to list (a) schedules and (b) items of milestones and deliverables.
 Note that you cannot use this page to extend your proposal description.
 ```

+TODO:

+- make a list of project tasks, phases, milestones, features

 ### Bibliography:
 ```
 use an additional page to extend your reference list cited in your